xl0/pelican/FEATURE.md

 ## Recent Enhancements (Dec 2024)

+- ✅ Fixed deprecated Lucide icons (replaced `AlertCircle` with `CircleAlert`, `Wand2` with `WandSparkles`)
+- ✅ Revitalized switch component with better contrast and "seated" thumb positions to avoid a disabled look
+- ✅ Consolidated UI icons to use Lucide components (e.g. `Trash2`)
+- ✅ Enhanced prompt preview to use CodeMirror for consistent styling and syntax highlighting
+- ✅ Improved Nunjucks variable check in `PromptEditor.svelte` to support whitespace and filters
+- ✅ Resolved TypeScript catch clause type error in `PromptEditor.svelte`
 - ✅ Aspect ratio controls with preset buttons
 - ✅ Raw output viewing in separate card
 - ✅ Enhanced SVG error reporting with line/column numbers